 What is dextroamphetamine?

 Dextroamphetamine or d-amphetamine is a prescription medication used for attention deficit hyperactivity disorder (ADHD) and narcolepsy (extreme daytime sleepiness).
 It has also been prescribed for the treatment of some mental health conditions.
 Some trade names include Dexedrine®, Dextrostat®, Liquadd®, ProCentra®, Dexedrin Spansules® and Zenzedi®.
+Dextroamphetamine is combined with amphetamine to make Adderall®.
 Dextroamphetamine is an amphetamine and can become addictive.
 Dextroamphetamine has been used illegally for recreation.

-Will taking dextroamphetamine make it harder for me to get pregnant?
+I take dextroamphetamine.
+Can it make it harder for me to become pregnant?

 Dextroamphetamine has not been studied in women to see if using it could make it harder to get pregnant.